yggdrasilradio/tictactoe/README.md

 used to interface with each, and the LCD display is placed into a different rotation so the LCD and touchscreen coordinates are handled separately.

+Look for the `STUPIDITY` setting: it's the percentage chance the computer will make a dumb move each turn.
+If it's set to zero, the game is unbeatable, I think.
+I've got it at 20% which gives the poor human a fighting chance.
+If you set it to 100% it'll be like playing with a drunk man.

 Install `MCUFRIEND_kbv` and `Adafruit TouchScreen` from the Arduino IDE Library Manager.

 See [this page](https://github.com/HowardCraft/AdventureKit2/tree/main/Getting_Started/HERO_XL/240_TouchScreen)